asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 weight: 20
 ---

-A quite common messaging pattern is [request-reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html), which describes a **requester**, which sends a request message and waits for a reply and a **replier** which receives the request and responds with a reply.
+A quite common messaging pattern is [request-reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html).
+It describes a **requester**, which sends a request message and waits for a reply - and a **replier** which receives the request and responds with a reply.

 # Describing a requester